Organisation

 Delta Programme Steering Group

 At the national level, the Delta Programme Steering Group provides administrative embedding and recommendations for the Delta Commissioner.
 The steering group includes directors of the umbrella organisations of provincial and municipal authorities, and water authorities, the chairs of the area consultation platforms and the directors-general of the ministries concerned.
-The ministries are the Ministry of Infrastructure and Water Management (including Rijkswaterstaat), the Ministry of the Interior and Kingdom Relations, Ministry of Agriculture, Nature and Food Quality and the Ministry of Economic Affairs and Climate Policy.
+The ministries are the Ministry of Infrastructure and Water Management (including Rijkswaterstaat), the Ministry of the Interior and Kingdom Relations, the Ministry of Agriculture, Nature and Food Quality and the Ministry of Economic Affairs and Climate Policy.
 The Delta Commissioner chairs the Delta Programme Steering Group.

 Generic themes